tinahbu/ml_notes/algorithms/supervised_models.md

 		- ![\_images/logistic\_cost\_function\_joined.png](/Users/Tina/Google Drive/ML-Interview/assets/logistic\_cost\_function\_joined.png)
 - MLE
 	- ![logistic\_regression\_mle](/Users/Tina/Google Drive/Job\_Application/c3.ai/logistic\_regression\_mle.png)
+- Strengths
+	- outputs have a nice probabilistic interpretation instead of just a class prediction
+	- algorithm can be regularized to avoid overfitting
+	- Logistic models can be updated easily with new data using stochastic gradient descent
+- Weaknesses
+	- Logistic regression tends to underperform when there are multiple or non-linear decision boundaries.
+They are not flexible enough to naturally capture more complex relationships.
+	- Many of the pros and cons of the linear regression model also apply to the logistic regression model.
+Logistic regression has been widely used by many different people, but it struggles with its restrictive expressiveness (e.g. interactions must be added manually) and other models may have better predictive performance.
+	- interpretation is more difficult because the interpretation of the weights is multiplicative and not additive.
+	- Logistic regression can suffer from complete separation.
+If there is a feature that would perfectly separate the two classes, the logistic regression model can no longer be trained.
+This is because the weight for that feature would not converge, because the optimal weight would be infinite.
+This is really a bit unfortunate, because such a feature is really useful.
+But you do not need machine learning if you have a simple rule that separates both classes.
+The problem of complete separation can be solved by introducing penalization of the weights or defining a prior probability distribution of weights.
 - Cons
 	- can't apply to linearly separable data
 		- max data likelihood, cost surface will have a surface